 The electoral response to deindustrialization is unique to white voters.
-This is not to say that non-whites are sheltered from the harmful economic effects of deindustrialization.
-Indeed, there is evidence that blacks in particular have suffered more than whites from lost manufacturing jobs (Gould, 2018).
+This is not to say that people of color are sheltered from the harmful economic effects of deindustrialization.
+Indeed, there is strong evidence that African Americans in particular have suffered more than whites from lost manufacturing jobs (Gould 2018), and below we show that manufacturing job losses have fallen disproportionately to people of color.
 Yet these losses do not produce similar voting patterns.
+In particular, we show that Black people were more likely to support the Democratic candidate where manufacturing layoffs were high.
 Like Green and McElwee (2019), we find that distinct groups of voters respond to similar forms of economic hardship in different ways.
-The patterns of voting that we document suggest that white Americans experience deindustrialization as a status threat.
+In a foundational contribution, Du Bois (1935) wrote about how the white working class defined themselves by the status conferred by their whiteness-a "public and psychological wage" bound to social and political privilege (Roediger 1999).
+The patterns of voting that we document suggest that some white Americans experience deindustrialization as a threat to their status.
+While for African Americans, the voting response to manufacturing job loss suggests the repudiation of a reactionary brand of politics centered on industrial revival and the reaffirmation of racial hierarchy.

 Our paper informs debates about the recent rise in populist and nationalist voting in developed democracies, including the election of Donald Trump.
-These discussions largely center on the extent to which localized economic hardship, as opposed to group-based social identities, explain the recent rise of reactionary politics.
-Some analysts assert that globalization has triggered a voter backlash in the US and Europe (Ballard-Rosa, Jensen, and Scheve, 2018; Ballard-Rosa, Malik, Rickard et al., 2017; Colantone and Stanig, 2017, 2018; Mansfield, Mutz, and Brackbill, 2019; Rickard, 2018).2 This research focuses almost exclusively on the domestic economic impact of international trade, particularly Chinese import competition.
+These discussions largely center on the extent to which localized economic hardship, as opposed to group-based social identities, explains the recent rise of reactionary politics around the world.
+Some analysts assert that globalization has triggered a voter backlash in the US and Europe (Ballard-Rosa, Jensen, and Scheve 2018; Ballard-Rosa et al. 2017; Colantone and Stanig 2017, 2018; Mansfield, Mutz, and Brackbill 2019; Rickard 2018).1 This research focuses almost exclusively on the domestic economic impact of international trade, particularly Chinese import competition.
 Yet other factors such as automation have also contributed to deindustrialization.
-We take a comprehensive approach by examining the electoral effects of manufacturing job losses, regardless of their cause.
+We take a comprehensive approach by examining the electoral effects of manufacturing job losses regardless of their cause.

-While scholars and pundits often frame economic and cultural interests as competing explanations, we contend that they are closely related.
-Economics and culture jointly influence political attitudes and voting behavior, particularly when economic downturns threaten group identities (Ballard-Rosa, Jensen, and Scheve, 2018; Mutz, 2018; Noland, 2019).
+While scholars and pundits often frame economic and cultural interests as competing explanations, we contend that they are closely related. Économics and culture jointly influence political attitudes and voting behavior, particularly when economic downturns threaten group identities and racial hierarchies (Ballard-Rosa, Jensen, and Scheve 2018; Mutz 2018; Noland 2019).
 Our paper demonstrates that deindustrialization affects elections because some white voters believe it threatens their identity and status, which motivates them to vote for candidates who defend racial hierarchy.
-US deindustrialization, and the associated localized deterioration in employment, wages, and communities, appears central to the white voter backlash that culminated in the election of Donald Trump.
+Deindustrialization in the US, and the associated localized deterioration in employment, wages, and communities, appear central to the white voter backlash that culminated in the election of Donald Trump.